toydotgame/toydotgame.net/formatting.md

       like theres a case where inline code *isn't* `display: inline`{:.highlight.language-css}, but I'm yet to **prove it's CSS-rigorous**
+- [ ] `ol, ul`{:.highlight.language-css} used to be
+      `display: table`{:.highlight.language-css}, but it isn't anymore because of responsiveness issues.
+Allegedly, block-like display causes issues with floats that I can't recreate.
+Is it CSS-rigorously safe to assume that block display is okay?
+Because it seems so

 ### Feature ideas/*look into*
 These are even *less* priority, but would be nice to look into: